keisuke-uemura/proximal_femur_BMD_measurement/README.md

 - Side of interest ('L' or 'R')
 - Slope and intercept of the regression model (if BMD conversion is necessary.
 If conversion is not needed, put 0 for both parameters)

+## For full-automated measurement
+- Landmarks of the proximal femur selected by an AI trained model (XXXXXXXX)

 ## Usage

 ### 2D analysis (CT-aHU and CT-aBMD)